Vachharadada: Temples

 The location where he became martyr is also named Vachhara Dada.
-It is located at edge of Little Rann of Kutch, 35 km from Kuda (near Dhangadhra); 15 km from Vatsrajpur, and 8 km from Zinzuwadia.
+It is located at edge of Little Rann of Kutch, 35 km from Kuda (near Dhrangadhra); 15 km from Vatsrajpur, and 8 km from Zinzuwadia.
 The place today is a pilgrimage centre and houses the main temple and samadhi of Vachra Dada.
 407 km from Zinjuvada, the temple of vachradada is situated at bitta.
 Ta.
 Abdasa-kutch which is known as Jangirdada.
 The drive to this place along the little Runn itself is very adventurous and a unique experience.

-Other major temples are located in Dundas, Mahuva, Narigam, Nari, Devada, Porbandar, Patan, Godhana, Bhanvad, Khambhalia, Dwarka, Mandvi, Anjar, Rangpur and Mahisa, Rajkot to name a few.
+Other major temples are located in Dundas, Mahuva, Narigam, Nari, Devada, Porbandar, Patan, Godhana, Bhanvad, Khambhalia, Dwarka, Mandvi, Anjar, Rangpur and Mahisa, Rajkot, Mauripur (Karachi, Pakistan) to name a few.

-Culture

-There are many folk songs, Bhajans in praise of Vachhara Dada, which are very popular in Kutch and Saurashtra regions of Gujarat, amongst which most noted are Dham dham dhame Nagara, Rajputo ma ek ladvayo, Rane chadyo veer, Jai Veer Vachhara Dada all in Gujarati language, sung by folk singers like Kirtidan Gadhvi and others.